Screen sharing a PowerPoint presentation

 12. Use Zoom Meeting to Show a PowerPoint Presentation

-Show a PowerPoint Presentation During Your Zoom Meeting.
-Once your meeting has started, minimize Zoom and open your PowerPoint presentation.
-In PowerPoint, select the Slide Show menu option.; On the Slide Show ribbon, click on the Set Up Slide Show toolbar icon.; In the upper left corner of the Set Up Show dialog box, click on the Presented by a speaker (full screen) radio button and then ...
+In PowerPoint, select the Slide Show menu option.
+On the Slide Show ribbon, click on the Set Up Slide Show toolbar icon.
+In the upper left corner of the Set Up Show dialog box, click on the Presented by a speaker (full screen) radio button and then click on the OK button.
+Return to your Zoom meeting screen by clicking on the Zoom icon in either ...

 Make sure the PowerPoint presentation is in Slide Show mode, which will show the slides only in the PowerPoint window.
 Then you can share your entire screen in Teams or Zoom.
 If you are sharing the screen in Zoom, make sure to check the option at the bottom of the sharing dialog box to Optimize Screen Sharing for Video Clip.

-14. How to share PowerPoint presentations on Zoom
+21. How to Share Screen, PowerPoint and Video on Zoom

 ALT + SHIFT + F5.
 Once you are in one of the presentation views of your slides, you can zoom in or zoom out by either using the CTRL + mouse spin wheel shortcut (if you have a mouse), or you can use the keyboard shortcuts listed below.
 Zoom in (Slide Show Mode) CTRL + =.
 Zoom out (Slide Show Mode) CTRL + -.